gayu600/Day3_Job_Market_Intelligence_Dashboard/README.md

 In this Project, I analyzed real-world job market data using **Python, SQL, and Excel** to understand hiring trends, demanded skills,job roles, industries, and recruitment activity.

-The main objective of this project was to build a **Job Market Intelligence Dashboard** that provides insights into the current hiring  landscape and market deamnds.
+The main objective of this project was to build a **Job Market Intelligence Dashboard** that provides insights into the current hiring  landscape and market demands.

 ---